 'Tenant-right' is a term used to express the right of the tenant to take or receive after the determination of his tenancy the benefit of the labour and capital expended by him in cleaning, tilling and sowing the land during his tenancy, which he would otherwise lose by the determination of the tenancy1.
-In the Agricultural Holdings Act 1986 the expression 'tenant-right matters' is used to describe specified matters2 for which compensation may be payable under the Act, except in the case of a tenant who entered into occupation of the holding before 1 March 19483, and who does
+In the Agricultural Holdings Act 1986 the expression 'tenant-right matters' is used to describe specified matters2 for which compensation may be payable under the Act, except in the case of a tenant who entered into occupation of the holding before 1

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.